TRAIL NEWS:

 Colleen Elliott holds a journalism degree from the University of Wisconsin-Eau Claire and continued her studies in public relations at Michigan State University.
 She worked for the Michigan Hospital Association as director of member services and education and wrote for and edited their magazine.
 After moving to Door County, she spent 23 years as an administrative assistant with Sturgeon Bay's elementary schools.

 Colleen enjoys spending time outside hiking, biking, skiing, canoeing, sailing and gardening.
 When not outside she can be found cooking, playing her flute or reading a good book.
-She has been involved with Crossroads for more than 20 years and currently is president-elect.
+She has been involved with Crossroads for more than 20 years.
 She serves on the nominating, personnel, facilities planning and executive committees.

 Cindy Follick